 The ICPO has two offices; one located in Maynooth, Co.
 Kildare, and the other in London.
-The ICPO London office deals solely with Irish prisoners in the UK, while the ICPO Maynooth office assists Irish prisoners held all over the world.
+The ICPO London office deals solely with Irish prisoners in England & Wales, while the ICPO Maynooth office assists Irish prisoners detained throughout the rest of the world.

 Casework, Information and Policy Officer

-Ciara joined the ICPO in August 2016.
-She holds a degree in Social Science from Maynooth University and Masters degree in Criminology from DIT.
-Prior to joining the ICPO, Ciara worked in the environmental and overseas aid sector.
-Focused primarily on climate change, her work included campaigning on domestic and international climate policy, conducting research and public outreach.
-Ciara volunteers as an adult literacy tutor and is a board member of Friends of the Earth.
+Ciara joined the ICPO in 2016.
+She holds a degree in Social Science from NUI Maynooth and a Masters in Criminology from DIT.
+Prior to joining the ICPO, Ciara worked in the environmental and overseas aid sectors.
+Her work included campaigning on domestic and international climate policy, conducting research and public outreach.
+Ciara volunteers as an adult literacy tutor and is a board member of Friends of the Earth Ireland.

 We are extremely grateful for the on-going support of our committed team of volunteers:

 Sr Anne Sheehy

 Fr.
 Gerry McFlynn Manager

 Declan Ganly Administrator

 For information on the work of the ICPO London office please see their website: http://www.irishchaplaincy.org.uk/irish-prisoners/